MicrosoftDocs/Viva/Viva/goals/integrations-overview.md

 - The detail-driven **Grid** view is similar to the list view but provides a link to each integration's help article.

-You'll see the grid view by default <!--Editor's Note: Is this true?-->.
-To toggle between the two views, use the icons in the upper-right corner of the Integrations page.
+You'll see the grid view by default. <!--Editor's Note: Is this true?--> To toggle between the two views, use the icons in the upper-right corner of the Integrations page.

 ## Create a connection